oleksiyk/bee/README.md

 	concurrency: false // false or number
 	```
 Setting concurrency to `false` (default value) will disable the limit, however the Bee will still internally balance it between all workers for this queue (those with the same `name`)
 * `timeout` is a maximum time in ms the worker can do the job.
 This is needed to avoid memory leaks because of unintentionally unfulfilled deferred promises.
-The default is 30,000 (30 seconds).
+The default is 1,800,000 (30 minutes).
+Update this value if your job can take longer time.

 Example of customised bee: